 - UoB PGR Development Blog - This blog looks at topics related to personal and professional development for postgraduate researchers at the University of Birmingham.
 Topics cover the full range contained within Vitae‘s Researcher Development Framework, and each post will hopefully get you thinking about the topic and point you in the direction of further resources to support your development.

 - Face-to-face Workshops - view our programme of workshops.
 Workshops are delivered in collaboration with Library Services and other training providers.
 All University Graduate School workshops are free for our postgraduate researchers.

-- Canvas courses - we also have a range of online courses for you to study at your own convenience.
+- Online courses - we also have a range of online courses for you to study at your own convenience.

 - Events - our events provide opportunities for you to develop your presentation, public engagement and networking skills, as well as raise your research profile.